vidstack/player/docs/architecture/ui-patterns.md

 ### Dynamic Styling

 A component may be styled based on some dynamic value.
-For example, styling a Scrubber might require a `background-fill` based on the % of the video that's played.
+For example, styling a Scrubber might require a `background-fill` based on the % of the video that's seekable.
 This can be solved with [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
-In this example a `--vds-played-percent` property could be exposed to enable the consumer to achieve the styling they desire.
+In this example a `--vds-scrubber-seekable-percent` property could be exposed to enable the consumer to achieve the styling they desire.